carolekoziol/recipes/docs/main_course/noodle_free_pad_thai.md

 If you add Tofu:

 - 1/2 cup extra-firm tofu (excess liquid pressed out, crumbled with a fork)
-- 1 Tbsp coconut aminos (or tamari if not GF)
+- 1 Tbsp coconut aminos (or Tamari if not GF)
 - 1 tsp chili garlic sauce (or 1/8 tsp red pepper flake)
 - 1/4 tsp ground turmeric (optional)